-3.1 Feature Overview
+3.1 Getting Started

-Once you have successfully deployed FindFace Multi, it is time to to perform the primary configuration, open the web interface, and get started.
+Once you have successfully deployed and configured FindFace Multi, it's time to open the web interface, and get started.
 In this chapter, you can find a recommended sequence of steps that will help you harness your system's complete functionality.

 - Gear Up for Work

-- Create Users and Ensure System Security

 - Organize Cameras

-- Organize Watch Lists and Dossiers
+- Organize Watch Lists and Card Index

 - Start Monitoring Objects

 - Organize Video Surveillance

-- Count People and Measure Distance between them
+- Count People and Cars.
+Measure Distance between People

 - Manage Areas

 - Analyze People

 - FindFace Multi in Action

 - Basic Maintenance

 - Go Further